iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

 .. note::

     The output of ``ee.Image.stratifiedSample()`` is a **FeatureCollection**.
 Because we are limited by GEE 5000 elements for the **Chart**, we are limited to 5000 elements / 16 classes ~= 300 elements / class.

-To show more elements per class, we would need to reduce the number of classes.
+    To be able to show more elements per class, we would need to reduce the number of classes.

 There are two examples shown in the script: a comparison of the NIR (OLI Band 5) and red (OLI Band 4), and a comparison of the green (OLI Band 3) and SWIR2 (OLI Band 7).
 The first example, NIR vs red, is shown below: